MichaelEGA/Open-Galaxy/README.md

 10/09/23 - v.0.6.3
   - Updated: Cleaned up some mission functions
   - Fixed: Missions that broke with capital ship support
-  - Update: Minor modifications to prepare for node-based mission editor
+  - Updated: Minor modifications to prepare for node-based mission editor
   - Fixed: Enumeration error in avoid collision
   - Added: Two new in development missions
   - Added: Ability to change skybox
   - Added: Ability to set rotation of ship when loading
-  - Update: Scene now unloads tiles when mission is over
+  - Updated: Scene now unloads tiles when mission is over
   - Fixed: Various reported loading problems

 03/09/23 - v.0.6.2